gruntwork-io/boilerplate/README.md

 Foo variable is {{ .Foo }}
 ```

-Using includes, the `Foo` variable is available to both `first-template` and `second-template`.
+Using includes, the `Foo` variable is only defined once, but it is available to both `first-template` and
+`second-template`.

-With includes, templates can be included *before* or *after* the current configuration.
-Unlike the `template-url`
+Templates can be included *before* or *after* the current configuration.
+Unlike the `template-url` field of a
-field of a dependency, included files are paths to a file, not a directory.
-This allows you to include multiple
+dependency, included files are paths to a file, not a directory.
+This allows you to include multiple files from
-files from the same directory.
+the same directory.
 Included templates can be either URLs or relative paths to a file.
-Here's another
+Here's another example:
-example:

     ```yaml
     variables: